jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 in all phases of TEAP.

-3. The Intermediate-Result TLVs carry success or failure indications of the individual EAP methods in TEAP Phase 2.
+3. The Intermediate-Result TLVs carry success or failure indications of the individual inner authentication methods in TEAP Phase 2.
 Errors within the EAP conversation in Phase 2 are expected to be handled by individual EAP methods.